 determine how to apply for your program

 Once you have done thorough research and identified the program you think will be the best personal, academic, and financial fit for you, it's time to complete an OEA study abroad application.
 All students have to receive approval from the OEA via the OEA application in order to study abroad on any program.
 The steps to apply for your program will vary depending on the program type.
-Refer to our Application Process page for more information on how you can apply when you're ready.
+Refer to our How to Apply page for instructions on how to request access to an application.

 Approval from the OEA

-Once you apply and receive approval from the OEA to go abroad, you will have access to resources in your OEA application to help you prepare for your upcoming departure; a ton of resources are also available on our website.
-Keep in mind that depending on your type of program and individual program, there may be an application you'll need to complete in addition to the required UNC Charlotte OEA application (e.g. an application with the affiliate provider, host university, etc.) in order to receive official acceptance into the program.
+Once you apply and receive approval from the OEA to go abroad, you will have access to resources in your OEA application to help you prepare for your upcoming departure (a ton of resources are also available on our website).
+Keep in mind that depending on your type of program, there may be an application you'll need to complete in addition to the required UNC Charlotte OEA application (e.g. an application with the affiliate provider, host university, etc.) in order to receive official acceptance into the program.

 At the time the OEA approves your application to study abroad, you will receive more information on how to complete OEA Pre-Departure Requirements within that application, which includes things such as providing us with a copy of your valid passport, uploading your flight itinerary, and more.
 The information we collect is used for risk management purposes and may also be important to helping us prepare for your departure (if applicable).

-As soon as you are approved you should login to your OEA application familiarize yourself with the deadlines associated with each requirement, as some could be due immediately after your approval.
+As soon as you are approved, you should log into your OEA application to familiarize yourself with the deadlines associated with each requirement (as some could be due immediately after your approval).

 All UNC Charlotte students going abroad are required to attend a Pre-Departure Orientation facilitated by the Office of Education Abroad.
 During the orientation, OEA staff will cover important topics ranging from academics abroad to health and safety.
 The date, time, and format of the orientation will be communicated to you at the time the OEA approves your OEA study abroad application.